karajsch/good-readme-generator/README_demo.md

 - [Feedback](#feedback)

 ## Project Description
-The Good README Generator is the perfect solution for someone who doesn't want to deal with the hassle of constantly creating README documents from scratch.
-The Generator takes the busy work out, allowing the user to simply run the application, enter the applicable information, and have the README generated immediately exactly where it should be.
+Here is where a good description would go.

 ## Installation
-Download/unpack or clone the repo and then run 'npm install' using a CLI.
+Download/unpack or clone the repo and then run 'npm install' using a CLI

 ## Usage
-Follow the prompts after running the application with the CLI command 'node index.js'.
+Follow the prompts after running the application with the CLI command 'node index.js'

 ## Collaborators
 sole author